jpmvferreira/simplemc/README.md

 ## Credits
-The contents on this repository was developed by myself.
-You can contact me in the following ways:
+The contents in this repository were developed by myself, you can contact me in the following ways:
 - Personal email: [jose@jpferreira.me](mailto:jose@jpferreira.me) - [[PGP key](https://pastebin.com/REkhQKg2)]
 - Institutional email: [joseferreira@alunos.fc.ul.pt](mailto:joseferreira@alunos.fc.ul.pt) - [[PGP key](https://pastebin.com/rfBpi8jc)]

 ## Contributing
-Any discussion, suggestions or bug reports are always welcome.
-If you wish to contribute, do not hesitate to open up an issue in the issue section of this repository, or even send me an e-mail.
+Any discussion, suggestions, pull requests or bug reports are always welcome.
+If you wish to submit you code, pull requests should be targeted towards the dev branch, otherwise, feel free to use this issue section in this repository, or even send me an email.

 ## Release cycle